CAKE-DRI/CAKEbox/docs/how-to/github-webpages.md

 - Pick Create pull request;
 - Feel free to give it a title and confirm your request by clicking on Create pull request once again.

+## Further reading

+Most pages on github.io use Markdown syntax - although you can also use HTML.
+A good resource to learn more about Markdown is https://www.markdownguide.org/getting-started.